Sunday, February 14, 2016

 It's not about the distance and it won't be about the time although we plan on having the best time yet in Hyannis.

 It's about momentum.
-It's about health and wellness and it's about reclaiming my advantage and reclaiming my life.
+It's about health and wellness and it's about reclaiming my life.

 Hyannis holds such special memories for us.